LukaJakovljevic/TIK/README.md

-# TIK - Theory of Information and Coding
+# course: Theory of Information and Coding
 ## final project
 Realization of Diffie-Hellman's algorithm with eavesdrop example